How often should a review be carried out?

 What about the fire extinguishing agent?
 It should be replaced at least once every five years.

-We recommend that the inspection and maintenance of fire extinguishers and hand-held fire extinguishing equipment is outsourced to establishments specialising in this field, with staff trained in the safe operation and maintenance of fire extinguishing equipment.
-There are also courses conducted on HSE and UTB by training centres for: companies, schools, kindergartens, etc. In general, the inspection of firefighting equipment should be carried out wherever it is required, i.e. in potentially hazardous spaces: warehouses, production halls, offices.
+We recommend that the inspection and maintenance of fire extinguishers and hand-held firefighting equipment is outsourced to establishments specialising in this field, with staff trained in the safe operation and maintenance of firefighting equipment.
+There are also courses available on Health and Safety and UTB by training centres for: companies, schools, kindergartens, etc. In general, the inspection of firefighting equipment should be carried out wherever it is required, i.e. in spaces of potential danger: warehouses, production halls, offices.

 Fire extinguisher inspection - maintenance of firefighting equipment includes: